 Are Estate Planning Documents Even Required for Same Sex Couples Anymore?

 You may ask, are estate planning documents even necessary since same-sex marriage is legal now?
 After all, states are supposed to recognize legality of the union.
 Even if a spouse dies without a Will, the survivor is legally entitled to inherit.
 While this is theoretically true, there are still a number of states where many of the people in charge are not happy about recognizing same sex marriages.
 Moreover, just because you are married it does not mean the surviving spouse inherits everything.
 Many states require part of the money be distributed to children or parents in addition to the spouse.
-Accordingly, we still think it is very important for LGBTQ couples to prepare proper estate planning documents.
+Accordingly, we still think it is very important for gay and lesbian couples to prepare proper estate planning documents.

 Estate Planning for Married Couples and Unmarried Couples is Different